redwoodjs/redwood/docs/docs/quick-start.md

 }
 ```

 Redwood uses [Prisma](https://www.prisma.io/), a next-gen Node.js and TypeScript ORM, to talk to the database.
 Prisma's schema offers a declarative way of defining your app's data models.
-And Prisma [Migrate](https://www.prisma.io/migrate) uses that schema to make database migrations hassle free:
+And Prisma [Migrate](https://www.prisma.io/migrate) uses that schema to make database migrations hassle-free:

 ```
 yarn rw prisma migrate dev